The Many Health Benefits of Pumpkin Seed Oil

-Along with being a great tasting culinary oil, pumpkin seed oil is most commonly taken for preventing hair loss and prostate problems, due to its reported DHT blocking properties.
-But what are some of the other pumpkin seed health benefits and problems it may help with?
+Along with being a great tasting culinary oil, pumpkin oil is most commonly taken for preventing hair loss and prostate problems, due to its reported DHT blocking properties.

 The fatty acids in this healthy oil assist in maintaining smooth skin tone and will help speed up the repair of dry, flaky and irritated skin.
 They are also important for proper moisture levels within the epidermis and normalizing skin’s oil production.

 Vitamin E, especially the gamma-tocopherol version found in good concentrations in pumpkin seed oil, and carotenoids like beta-carotene, are powerful antioxidants for protecting your skin from damage and reducing the signs of aging.

 It is actually so good for the skin, some practitioners even recommend applying it directly to your face as a treatment.
 While people have reported positive results with this, taking the oil regularly would seem more important for skin health than going for the green face look.